 I was a little nervous about the notion of just hauling down the back of the shorts to start with, but they did behave as they should, although in order to get the position entirely right, with no risk of landing on your back or side curled up tightly like a pretzel, it does take some practice and faith.

-Although these are less expensive than Velocio's other bib shorts, and many others on the market – such as the £176 Ashmei Women's Cycle Bib Short and the Liv Signature Bib Shorts at £125 – it does feel like there have been some compromises with fabric quality which could impact on the product's value for money.
+In terms of value, these are a good price: less expensive than Velocio's other bib shorts, and many others on the market – such as the £176 Ashmei Women's Cycle Bib Short and the Liv Signature Bib Shorts at £125.

-Comfortable and well-designed bib shorts but with some durability issues
+Comfortable and well-designed bib shorts at a decent price, with eco credentials

 If you're thinking of buying this product using a cashback deal why not use the road.cc Top Cashback page and get some top cashback while helping to support your favourite independent cycling website